tunahanertekin/docs/docs/user-guide/environments/application/create-application/details.md

 ---

 # Details (Step 1)
+The "Application Details" form is a comprehensive set of configurations that define the main settings for creating your application.
+You can see the whole form in the below picture.

 ![Details form is the form that contains all the basic settings of your application to be created.](./img/details.png)

-Details form is the form that contains all the main settings and configurations of your application to be created.

 ### Application Name
+Specify a unique name for your application.
+This name will help you easily identify and manage your applications within the robolaunch platform.

 ![Application Name](./img/name.png)

-You can specify the name of your application here.

 ### Application Categories
+Choose the application category based on your project type.
+Available categories include Plain, Robotics, Simulation, and AI&ML.
+Selecting the appropriate category helps optimize the platform for your specific development needs.

 ![Application Categories](./img/categories.png)

-You can choose the application category and application here.

 ### GPU Models
+Choose the GPU model that aligns with your application requirements.
+If MIG (Multi-Instance GPU) support is available architecturally, a minimum of 1 Core is required to create an application.
+Otherwise, 2 Cores are always needed.

 ![GPU Models](./img/gpu-models.png)

-You can choose the GPU model here.

-If you have `MIG` support architecturally, you need a minimum of 1 Core to create an application.
-Other than that, you will always need 2 Cores.

 ### GPU Core Count
+Determine the number of GPU cores your application will use.
+The available cores depend on the selected GPU model.
+The chosen core count should not exceed the maximum number of cores supported by the selected GPU model.

 ![GPU Core Count](./img/gpu-core-count.png)

-Here you can determine how many cores your application will use.

-The number of cores depends on the preferred GPU model.
-The number of available cores of the preferred GPU model is the maximum number of cores for the app to be created.

 ### VDI Session Count
+Specify the number of simultaneous connections allowed to your application's Virtual Desktop Infrastructure (VDI) service.
+This parameter controls the accessibility of your application to multiple users.

 ![VDI Session Count](./img/vdi-session-count.png)

-Here you can determine how many people can connect to your application's VDI service at the same time.

 ### Storage
+Allocate the desired amount of storage space for your application.
+This setting determines the storage capacity available for your project's files, data, and related resources.

 ![Storage](./img/storage.png)

-You can determine how much storage space will be allocated for your application here.

 ### Configure Workspaces
+If needed, define specific workspaces for your application.
+Workspaces are customizable environments within your application that cater to different development or project requirements.

 ![Configure Workspaces](./img/configure-workspaces.png)

-If you want to specify workspaces, you can do so here.

 ## Advanced Settings
+Access advanced settings for your application, such as directories or ports.
+Fine-tune configurations to meet specific needs related to your project's file structure or communication ports.

 ![Advanced Settings](./img/advanced-settings.png)

-It contains advanced settings of the application such as Directories or Port.

 ### Persistent Directories
+Specify directories that should persist within the application.
+Common directories, such as /var, /etc, /opt, and /usr, can be added as default or mandatory persistent directories.

 ![Persistent Directories](./img/persistent-directories.png)

-Here you can persist directorys on the application.

-As in the example in the image, `/var`, `/etc`, `/opt` and `/usr` directories are added as must and default.

 ### Granted Directories
+Define directories that users need access to within the application.
+For instance, /home/robolaunch can be set as a must-have and default directory.

 ![Granted Directories](./img/granted-directories.png)

-Here you can specify the directories that the user needs to access.

-As in the example in the image, `/home/robolaunch` directory are added as must and default.

 ### Host Directories
+Link a directory on the host to a directory specified in the application.
+This feature allows seamless integration of external directories into the application's file system.

 ![Host Directories](./img/host-directories.png)

-You can link a directory on the host to the directory specified in the application here.

-As in the example in the image, the `/dataset` directory is mounted to the `/robot-dataset` directory in the application.

 ### Custom Port Exposure From IDE
+Specify custom ports for your application when running in the Integrated Development Environment (IDE) service.
+This allows you to expose specific ports, such as 8077 for Java in the provided example.

 ![Custom Port Exposure From IDE](./img/custom-port-ide.png)

-Here you can specify the custom ports you want your application running in the IDE service to expose.

-As in the example in the image, the `8077` port named `java` can be output from the `32549` port.

 ### Custom Port Exposure From VDI
+Specify custom ports for your application when running in the Virtual Desktop Infrastructure (VDI) service.
+This enables you to expose designated ports, like 3000 for rjsx in the provided example.

 ![Custom Port Exposure From VDI](./img/custom-port-vdi.png)

-Here you can specify the custom ports you want your application running in the VDI service to expose.

-As in the example in the image, the `3000` port named `rjsx` can be output from the `32118` port.
+Feel free to review and adjust these configurations to tailor your application environment according to the unique needs of your project.
+Once you have finalized the settings, proceed with confidence, knowing that your application is configured to deliver optimal performance and functionality within the robolaunch platform.